juzraai/maven-parents/README.md

 * turns on Kotlin compiler's incremental option
 * adds Kotlin dependencies and JUnit
 * adds build plugin for Kotlin, creating JAR and creating JAR with dependencies
+* you need to override `main.class` property in your POM